watch Aline Silva 's story

 Since Alejandra became CEO of Peru Runners, women have grown to represent 45 percent of its membership.
 Outside of the clubs, she organizes key programs, such as Correr te Hace Libre (Running Makes You Free), aimed at empowering men and women in prison, and campaigns to spread awareness of street harassment of women who run and do other physical activities outside.

 “With everything, we’re trying to promote women’s equality,” Alejandra says.
 “We want women to be healthy and sporty, not overweight, depressed, and feeling like they are less than men.”

 Through years of hard work and success, Alejandra has cultivated strong relationships with civic and government leaders across Peru.
-By participating in the U.S. Department of State and espnW Global Sports Mentoring Program, she seeks to maximize the organization’s current platform, while learning new management and leadership skills to take Peru Runners’ impact to the next level.
-Guiding her on the journey are Under Armour mentors Pamela Catlett, senior VP of and general manager of women’s, and Susie McCabe, senior VP of global retail.
-Two senior female leaders in one of the world’s global sports brands, who possess more than 20 years of experience with prominent companies such as Ralph Lauren and Nike, Pamela and Susie will provide Alejandra with key resources for working with and attracting new sponsors, as well as innovative ideas for growing Peru Runners around the country.
-With her mentor’s support, Alejandra is certain to change the lives of hundreds of more underserved women in communities throughout her country.
+By participating in the U.S. Department of State and espnW Global Sports Mentoring Program, she has helped maximize the organization’s current platform, while learning new management and leadership skills to take Peru Runners’ impact to the next level.
+Guiding her on the journey are Under Armour mentors Pamela Catlett, senior VP and general manager of women’s, and Susie McCabe, senior VP of global retail.
+Two senior female leaders in one of the world’s global sports brands, who possess more than 20 years of experience with prominent companies such as Ralph Lauren and Nike, Pamela and Susie provide Alejandra with key resources for working with and attracting new sponsors, as well as innovative ideas for growing Peru Runners around the country.
+With her mentors’ support, Alejandra is certain to change the lives of hundreds of more underserved women in communities throughout her country.